daboe01/Cellfinder/README.md

 Cellfinder
 ========

 Cellfinder is a comprehensive framework for image filtering and feature extraction.
-Cellfinder unifies the power of R (i.e. EBImage), ImageMagick, Postgres, Perl and arbitrary command line tools into a graphical block based programming framework.
+Cellfinder unifies the power of R (i.e. EBImage), ImageMagick, Postgres, Perl and arbitrary command line tools into a graphical block based programming language and a structured image and feature database.
+It is ideally suited to build e.g. automated cell counting solutions for repetitive laboratory experiments that are archived and pre-processed for statistical analyses.

 Features include:
  * 100% browser based